epiforecasts/simplified-forecaster-evaluation/README.md

-# Evaluating Semi-Parametric Nowcasts of COVID-19 Hospital Admissions in Germany
+# Evaluating a simplified forecast model in comparison to the ECDC forecasting hub ensemble

 This repository contains the documentation, results, and code of a project evaluating … See the documentation for further details.